-The Research Office has overall responsibility for the promotion and development of research across the University, supporting the strategic goals of the University's departments and academic staff in researcher development, governance and policy.
+The Research and Knowledge Exchange Directorate has overall responsibility for the promotion and development of research across the University, supporting the strategic goals of the University's departments and academic staff in researcher development, governance and policy.

 General Data Protection Regulation (GDPR)